chaoss/grimoirelab/docker-compose/README.md

 docker-compose -f docker-compose-secured.yml up -d
 ```

+The difference is that it uses a secured Elasticsearch image and a secured Kibiter image.

 To access to the dashboard would be the same as previously, but if you need to modify something, you would be
 asked to login.
 * User: `admin`